Dungeon Crawl Classics #69: The Emerald Enchanter (DCC)

 Villagers have gone missing!
 A mix of clues, superstitions, and omens point to the brooding citadel of the emerald sorcerer.
 This silent monolith has sat undisturbed atop a windy ridge for centuries.
 Legends say that a green-skinned sorcerer dwells there, where he conducts strange experiments and builds enigmatic machinery.
 His green-skinned constructs patrol the grounds of his citadel, and he is seen only rarely when he ventures out on nefarious errands that end in horrid screams and strange lights coming from his citadel.
 Now it is time to penetrate his inner sanctum…

 Writer: Joseph Goodman

-Print Edition: Ships from our warehouse in 5 to 18 business days.
+Print Edition: This product is a backorder.
+Ships from our warehouse in 5 to 8 business days.

 PDF: Will be added to your My Downloads Page immediately upon purchase of PDF.

 Are there errors or omissions in this product information?
 Got corrections?
 Let us know at firstname.lastname@example.org.